Expert Reviews

 Image Source: www.koch-chemie.com/

-Why I include it: Dilutable, fabric-first performer that also excels on coated leather when agitated with a soft brush.
+Why I liked it: Dilutable, fabric-first performer that also excels on coated leather when agitated with a soft brush.
 Leaves a perfectly dry, matte finish.

 Best for: Cloth seats, carpet stains, blue-jean dye transfer on light leather.